nightmeng/redicluster/README.md

 # Redis Cluster

-RediCluster is a redis cluster package based on redigo & consistent.
+RediCluster is a redis cluster package based on redigo.

 ## Installation